-Beyond and Above Publications feature the work of contemporary artists who find inspiration in the world’s folk art traditions.
-Our initial publications highlight the Korean traditions of Bojagi and Joomchi.
+Beyond and Above Publications by contemporary artists inspired by folk art traditions.
+Our books highlight the Korean textile and papermaking traditions of Bojagi and Joomchi.

 Our Mission Statement

-The mission of Beyond & Above Publications is to honor global craft traditions as inspirations for developing contemporary art forms.
+Beyond & Above Publications honor global craft traditions as inspirations for developing contemporary art forms.

 About the Authors

-A reknowned Korean fiber artist, Chunghie Lee explores Korea’s wrapping cloth tradition, Bojagi, that provides the inspiration for her contemporary art works and fashion designs.
-She describes the special seaming techniques for making a variety of Bojagi (including several patchwork varieties), and presents three basic traditional-style projects.
-A photo gallery retrospective of Lee’s Bojagi-inspired art works highlights the many possibilities for contemporary applications of this elegant art form.
+Chunghie Lee is a reknowned Korean fiber artist.
+She uses Korea’s wrapping cloth tradition, Bojagi, and its patchwork variations as the inspiration for her contemporary art works and fashion designs.
+She teaches workshops and exhibits her work internationally and is founder/director of the bi-annual conference, the Korea Bojagi Forum.
+In Bojagi & Beyond Lee presents a brief history of bojagi and its cultural uses.
+She describes the special seaming techniques and step by step insturctions for making a variety of Bojagi.
+She provides design inspiration and presents both traditional-style and contemporary projects, including wall hangings, garments and 3-dimensional bojagi.
+A photo gallery of Lee’s Bojagi-inspired art works highlights the many contemporary applications of this elegant art form.

 Founded in 2010

-Beyond and Above was founded by artists Chunghie Lee and Jiyoung Chung to present the best in contemporary artwork inspired by cultural traditions in folk art.
-Both artists find rich inspiration the textile and papermaking traditions of their native country, Korea.
+Beyond and Above was founded by artists Chunghie Lee and Jiyoung Chung to present the best in contemporary fiber art inspired by cultural folk art traditions.
+Both artists find rich inspiration the textile arts and papermaking traditions of their native country, Korea.

 Jiyoung Chung, Owner/Publisher